 - Homemade Bisquick Baking Mix

-Homemade Chocolate Syrup (like Hershey's!)
+Homemade Chocolate Syrup Recipe (like Hershey’s!)

 - ¾ c. brown sugar